 The new USCIS fees

-The new immigration fees start on October 2, 2020.
-If you are applying for citizenship or a work permit, apply now to avoid the higher fees.
-It may still take a long time to process your document, but you will pay the lower fee if you send it in so it is received by October 2.
+The new immigration fees were due to start on October 2, 2020.
+They may not start because of the court ruling, but if you are applying for citizenship or a work permit, apply now anyway.
+It may still take a long time to process your document.

 You can see a table of all the new USCIS fees on the website of the American Immigration Lawyers Association.